 How to Stay Ahead: Trends and Actions

 Start by asking your supplier for traceability data.
 At Busy Bean Coffee, we provide origin profiles and harvest details for every lot we source.
 In my experience working with hundreds of cafés, those that share this story visibly—on menus, signage, or digital displays—command a 15–20% premium per cup.
+Consider implementing QR codes that link to a farmer profile or blockchain certificate.

 Go Beyond Certification

 Certification is a starting point.
 The future favors hybrid models: sourcing from certified cooperatives while also investing in direct-trade elements like farmer training programs.
 For example, you can partner with a roaster that pays a sustainability premium on top of the fair trade minimum.
+Look for roasters that publish their farm-gate prices and impact reports.

 Invest in Equipment That Preserves Quality